Like-a-Fishhook Village: A schism - Bobtail Bull and Crow Flies High

 Like-a-Fishhook Village suffered a division among the residents in the early 1870s.
 The Hidatsa rebels Bobtail Bull, Crow Flies High and their followers left and built new log cabins and earth lodges near the military post Fort Buford.
 The unrest in the village was "approaching civil war" before the exit calmed down a conflict between the dissidents and the old leaders of the village.

 The last major Sioux attack

-In 1874, a large war party of reservation Sioux had Fort Berthold as target.
-George Armstrong Custer delay his Black Hills Expedition to ride to the Fort.
+In 1874, a large war party of reservation Sioux had Fort Berthold as its target.
+George Armstrong Custer delayed his Black Hills Expedition to ride to the Fort.
 His orders from General Phil Sheridan said "The Rees [Arikara] and Mandans should be protected same as white settlers".
 Five Arikara and "Foolish-head" (who was either Mandan or Hidatsa) died in the battle.
 This was the last major battle that affected the village.